Phillis Wheatley Peters

 This is the fifth pattern in our Bluestocking club, in which we explore the lives and work of eighteenth-century women writers - while knitting our own socks and stockings, in John Arbon's wonderfully woolly Exmoor sock yarn.

-Yarn pack includes 2 x 50g skeins of John Arbon Exmoor Sock 4ply (60% Exmoor Blueface, 20% Corriedale, 10% Zwartbles, 10% Nylon; 200m / 219 yds per 50g skein); 1 skein in each shade Bibble Bug and Bell Heather, plus a complementary KDD wee project bag.
+Choose "pattern only" (for single PDF / digital download) or "kit" containing 2 x 50g skeins of John Arbon Exmoor Sock 4ply (60% Exmoor Blueface, 20% Corriedale, 10% Zwartbles, 10% Nylon; 200m / 219 yds per 50g skein); 1 skein in each shade Bibble Bug and Bell Heather, together with a wee project bag and PDF pattern download.
+The kit price represents a 10% discount on purchasing all these items separately.

 Grateful thanks to Nicole Pohl, to the KDD bluestocking team, and Mimi, whose legs and feet are depicted here